qwertie/loyc.net/_posts/2017-07-03-webassembly-failure.md

 toc: false
 ---

-With WebAssembly, there's no doubt that I failed completely.
+In my efforts to contribute to WebAssembly, there's no doubt that I failed completely.
 I knew how important it was - as I told my wife, "if I can make this happen, it will be the most important thing I have ever done in my life."
 But I allowed myself to lose confidence and let fear of failure - fear of being ignored - to take over.

 The first thing I wanted to contribute to WebAssembly was to have an LES-compatible text format, so that, among other things, any language with an LES parser could parse WebAssembly text.
 Thus, each programming language would not need to have its own separate implementation of a WebAssembly text parser.
 If I could succeed with LES, there were other things I wanted to do too.
 Specifically, I created an organization on GitHub called [wasio](https://github.com/wasio), meaning WebAssembly Standard for InterOperability, but I never even made a single commit.
 Sad!